 - O – Orange County

-Structure: Championship is comprised of the 48 top teams from the 5 Inter-Leagues.
-The 48 teams are divided into 2 groups that will compete within two different Divisions all day until the finals.
+Championship Structure: The Championship is comprised of the 48 top teams from the Qualifier Tournaments.
+The 48 teams are divided into 2 groups that will compete all day within two different divisions until the finals.
 The day starts at 7 am.
-Judging and Robot Inspection starts promptly at 8 am, so teams need to check in and set up at the pit from 7 am to 8 am.
-Following the completion of judging interviews, Opening Ceremonies start at approximately 10 am.
-For round robin play, teams typically play 5 matches.
-This is a clean slate and no points are brought forward from the Inter-League Tournaments.
-Both Divisions will have separate Playoffs that run from approx 3 pm to 5 pm.
-The two Division winning teams will playoff for an overall Event winner.
-Awards Ceremony follows, and depending on the complexity of the game or any technical issues, we will end at 7-8 pm.
-The top percentage of teams (based on FIRST criteria, published in the Game Manuals) will proceed to Championships in Houston Texas.
+Judging and Robot Inspection starts promptly at 8 am, so teams need to check in and set up their tables in the pit area from 7 am to 8 am.
+Following the completion of judging interviews, the opening ceremony starts at approximately 10 am.
+For round robin play, teams typically play five matches.
+This is a clean slate and no points are brought forward from the Qualifier Tournaments.
+Both divisions will have separate playoffs that run from approximately 3 pm to 5 pm.
+The two division winning teams will playoff for an overall event winner.
+The Awards Ceremony follows and depending on the complexity of the game or any technical issues, we will end at 7-8 pm.
+The top percentage of teams (based on FIRST criteria, published in the Game Manuals) will proceed to the World Championship in Houston, Texas.

-If after the Inter-League Event you are one of the teams to proceed to the Los Angeles Championship, there is fee of $250.00 paid to LAFTC to compete.
-If after LA Championship you are one of the teams to proceed to Worlds at Houston, there is a fee of $2000.00 paid to FIRST to complete.
+Championship and World Competitions: If after the Qualifier Tournament you are one of the teams to proceed to the SoCal Championship, there is an additional fee of $250 paid to SoCal FTC in order to compete.
+If after the SoCal Championship you are one of the teams to proceed to the World Competition in Houston, there is another additional fee of $2000 paid to FIRST in order to complete.